tsdataclinic/scout/Roadmap.md

 -   Work to abstract the metadata model so that we can add datasets from other sources (e.g., ArcGIS, CKAN, etc.).
 -   Migrate the app to typescript to help facilitate this.
 -   Build adaptors for these other solutions.
+-   Prototype searching by geography and by time range

 ## July 2020